 What does RN mean?
 RN Meaning and How to Use it

 However, with new abbreviations emerging daily, it is becoming almost impossible to keep up.
-RN is one of the most popular abbreviations on the internet.
+Understanding what does rn mean is a good starting point.
 It simply means “Right now” and shares a similar meaning with words like “currently” and “presently” and phrases like “at the moment.”

 So, as you might have guessed, RN is used in texts to inform someone that you want something done at the very moment when the conversation is happening.
 Take this example: